andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/02-audition.md

 "Oh I'm *very* familiar with Accordion Club.
 I love that place!
 See you there!"

-Anticipating my condition I hitch up my 6 cylinder steed at my apartment and set off to the saloon on foot.
+Anticipating my condition I hitch up my 6 cylinder steed and set off to the saloon on foot.
 By the time I belly up to the rail my new friends Dana, Renay, and Matt halfway through their first sarsparilla.
 I order up a Fairground Balloons Pale Ale for a little catch up.